Surgical approach (where relevant)

 - Motor weakness and falls risk

-- Quadriceps weakness can occur; ensure mobilisation plan accounts for this; document and communicate to ward/physio; consider lower concentration/ropivacaine
+- Quadriceps weakness can occur, ensure mobilisation plan accounts for this, document and communicate to ward/physio, consider lower concentration/ropivacaine

 - Infection (especially catheters)